 In his 20 years at PATH, Mr. Zehrung has helped advance many health technology products that have been adopted across numerous countries and contributed to PATH’s reputation as a health technology innovator.
 Prior to becoming the leader of our Medical Devices and Health Technologies in 2018, Mr. Zehrung led PATH’s portfolio in vaccine and pharmaceutical delivery technologies, helping position PATH as a globally recognized expert in delivery and packaging technologies for vaccines and essential medicines.
 Key areas of technology development include microarray patches, blow-fill-seal, implantable drug delivery, vaccine products, and oxygen devices.
 He also led the work to establish a Center of Excellence at PATH for microarray patches and serves as the director.

-Mr. Zehrung currently serves as co-chair of the World Health Organization/United Nations Children’s Fund-led Vaccine Presentation and Packaging Advisory Group Delivery Technologies Working Group.
-In addition, he is a longstanding member of PATH’s Human Subjects Protection Committee and Research Ethics Committee.
-Prior to joining PATH, Mr. Zehrung was Tool and Production Manufacturing Engineering Planner at the Boeing Commercial Airplane Group and Manufacturing Manager at International BioProducts, a microbiology diagnostics sampling kit and media production company.
-He also served in the US Army in Germany as a helicopter mechanic.
-Mr. Zehrung has presented at numerous conferences, advisory committees, and technical meetings, and has published more than 15 peer-reviewed journal articles.
-He has a Bachelor of Science degree in human biology and a Master of Business Administration degree from Western Washington University.
+Prior to joining PATH, Darin was a Tool and Production Manufacturing Engineering Planner at Boeing and a Manufacturing Manager at International BioProducts, a microbiology diagnostics company.
+Darin has presented at numerous conferences, advisory committees, and technical meetings, and has published more than 25 peer-reviewed journal articles and book chapters.
+Darin has a BS in human biology and an MBA from Western Washington University.